Banned and restricted

 New items containing fur may not be listed, unless the fur is sourced from a New Zealand domestic species (like possum or rabbit).
 You may list second hand items (but not new items) containing fur, from non-domestic animals or animals covered by CITEs.

 All new and second-hand gas appliances must be safe, and need to have been declared safe under the Gas (Safety and Measurement) Regulations 2010 before they can be listed.
+All declared articles under the gas safety regime must have SDOC available prior to listing.

 You may not list gang-related paraphernalia or memorabilia on the site.
 Trade Me reserves the right to determine (in our sole discretion) what is considered to be gang-related.